-Convertible Promissory Note-The Company holds convertible promissory notes in a separate unrelated insurance technology company.
+Convertible Promissory Notes-The Company holds convertible promissory notes in a separate unrelated insurance technology company.
 In November 2021, the Company purchased a \$250,000 note and then purchased an additional note in January 2022 for \$250,000 as part of the Tranche 5 offering ("Tranche 5 Promissory Note").
 The Tranche 5 Promissory Note pays six percent (6%) interest per annum.
 The Tranche 5 Promissory Note matures November 12, 2023 ("2023 Maturity Date") and will be paid in full as to outstanding principal and accrued interest on the 2023 Maturity Date unless the Tranche 5 Promissory Note converts prior to the 2023 Maturity Date.
 Conversion into preferred shares occurs if the technology company engages in an additional equity financing event that yields gross cash proceeds in excess of \$1,000,000 ("Next Equity Financing").

-In October 2022, the Company purchased a convertible promissory note in the same unrelated insurance technology company for \$500,000 as part of the Tranche 6 offering ("Tranche 6 Promissory Note").
+In October 2022, the Company purchased an additional convertible promissory note in the same unrelated insurance technology company for \$500,000 as part of the Tranche 6 offering ("Tranche 6 Promissory Note" and collectively with the Tranche 5 Promissory Note, the "Convertible Promissory Notes").
 The Tranche 6 Promissory Note pays eight percent (8%) interest per annum and matures September 30, 2024 ("2024 Maturity Date") and will be paid in full as to outstanding principal and accrued interest on the 2024